Enhancing Productivity with SQL Server Management Studio Shortcuts

 - Shortcut:

-- Why It’s Useful: Quickly execute your SQL queries without reaching for the mouse.
+- Use Case: Quickly execute the current query or batch of queries in the query editor.
 This is one of the most frequently used shortcuts in SSMS.

 2. Comment/Uncomment Code